simjunheng/tp/docs/DeveloperGuide.md

 * 1a.
 The task list is empty.

-  Use case resumes at step 2.
+  Use case ends.

-* 1b.
+* 3a.
 The index requested does not exist.

-    * 1b1.
+    * 3a1.
 Coach2K22 shows an error message.

-      Use case ends.
+      Use case resumes at step 2

 **Use case: Clear all tasks from task list**